Skip to main content

 Solution

 To solve the login attempt prompt, Cerby recommends using a Cerby-managed email address so that we can enter the verification code automatically.
-This code is sent to and retrieved from your Shared Inbox in Cerby.

-Turning on 2FA manually
+Turning on MFA manually

 • When logging in through the X mobile app, the verification code is copied to the clipboard by using the autofill feature.
 For more information, see the Cerby mobile app behavior section.